zqTheDesigner/obsidian-vault/Books Reading Notes/<Hands-On Machine Learning with Scikit-Learn Keras and TensorFlow>/CH-1 The Machine Learning Landscape.md

 - Training a model means running an algorithm to find the model parameters that will make it best fit the training data.
 -

+# Main Challenges of Machine Learning

+## Insufficient Quality of Training Data (Bad data)
+- Very different machine learning algorithms performed almost identically well on a complex problem of natural language disambiguation once they they were given enough data.

+## Non-representative Training Data